mjpizz/node-mobwrite/README.md

 # Building Your Own App

-You can use mobwrite with any standard node HTTP server.
 To start, create a demo page like `demo.html`:

 ```html
 <html>